Minimalistic Unsupervised Learning with the Sparse Manifold Transform: Unsupervised Learning with the Sparse Manifold Transform

-{\bf SMT representation for MNIST and CIFAR.} We use SMT to build representation for image patches and aggregate patch representation of an image as the image representation.
+{\bf SMT representation for natural images.} We use SMT to build representation for image patches and aggregate patch representation of an image as the image representation.
 For an $S\times S$ image, we extract every $T\times T$ image patches as shown in Figure~\ref{fig:smt_process}.
-Each of the image patches is whitened and L2-normalized.
+Each of the image patches is whitened and L2-normalized, which resembles the early visual system processing \cite{Wainwright2002NaturalIS, mante2008functional}.
 Given an image, we denote the pre-processed image patches as $\{\vec x_{ij}\}$, where $i$ indicates the vertical index of the patch and $j$ indicates the horizontal index.
 For each image patch $\{\vec x_{ij}\}$, we define its neighbors to be other patches within a certain pixel range from it on the same image, i.e., $n(ij)=\{\ lm;\ |i-l|\leq d\ \text{and}\ |j-m|\leq d\}$.
 Given a sparse feature function $f$, we would like to map these neighboring patches to be close in the representation space.
 If we choose $d = S-T+1$, then all the patches from the same image are treated as neighbors to each other.
-Given $f$, $d$, and a set of training images, we can calculate $ADD^TA^T$, $V$, and solve Optimization~\ref{opt:smt_similarity} for $P$\footnote{While a SGD algorithm can be used\cite{chen2018sparse}, we use deterministic algorithm in this paper.}.
-The representation of patch $\vec{x}_{ij}$ is $\vec{\beta}_{ij} = Pf(\vec{x}_{ij})$ with a L2 normalization.
-If we denote all of the patch representations from an image as tensor $B$, the image representation is $\vec z = \text{L2\_normalize\_pw}\left(\text{avg\_pool}(B; \text{ks}, \text{stride})\right)$. $\text{avg\_pool}(\cdot; \text{ks}, \text{stride})$ denotes the average pooling operator, where $\text{ks}$ and $\text{stride}$ are the kernel size and stride size respectively. $\text{L2\_normalize\_pw}$ denotes a point-wise L2 normalization.
+Given $f$, $d$, and a set of training images, we can calculate $ADD^TA^T$, $V$, and solve Optimization~\ref{opt:smt_similarity} for $P$. \footnote{While a SGD algorithm can be used\cite{chen2018sparse}, we use deterministic algorithm in this paper.} The representation of patch $\vec{x}_{ij}$ is $\vec{\beta}_{ij} = Pf(\vec{x}_{ij})$ with a L2 normalization.
+If we denote all of the patch representations from an image as tensor $B$, the image representation is $\vec z = \text{L2\_normalize\_pw}\left(\text{avg\_pool}(B; \text{ks}, \text{stride})\right)$. $\text{avg\_pool}(\cdot; \text{ks}, \text{stride})$ denotes the average pooling operator, where $\text{ks}$ and $\text{stride}$ are the kernel size and stride size of the pooling respectively. $\text{L2\_normalize\_pw}$ denotes a point-wise L2 normalization.
 We use tensor $\vec{z}$ as a vector for an image representation.
 The detailed settings, e.g. $d, \text{ks}, \text{stride}$, etc., are left to the experiments section.
 In this work, we primarily use the soft-KNN classifier to evaluate the quality of representation.